 Vibrant Spaces & Capital Campaign Committee

 Craigleith Heritage Depot Temporary Closure: CHD closed on October 24, 2019 due to air quality issues.
-Following the radon remediation, an air scrubber was also purchased and installed to address the mould spores.
+Following the radon remediation, an air scrubber was purchased and installed to address the mould spores.
 Following these two remediation methods, onsite readings are showing the radon and mould remediation was successful.
-Additional measures are ongoing to complete the remediation plan and staff are happy with the situation.
-Staff will be returning to work onsite in June and further practices will be put into place to ensure these types of issues do not occur again.
-The facility will remain closed through the pandemic and until such time as staff have the time to reconfigure the collections.
-Wi-Fi is still available at this site, but due to the COVID-19 non-essential business shut down, we have closed the dropbox to limit staff interaction with public spaces, but the box will be reopened on June 1st.
-A FAQ webpage has been developed and will be a primary point of communication as we work through remediation of the facility.
+The staff are now working to reassemble the main collection galleries of the main floor and to retrofit the basement for proper storage.
+We anticipate the CHD will be available to reopen at the end of the summer.
+Wi-Fi is still available at this site and the book return will open on July 27th.
+A FAQ webpage has been developed and will be a primary point of communication on this retrofit.

 Organizational Capacity, By-Laws & Governance